Eyesore123/Berry-sales-website/README.md

 # Berry sales website
+EDIT: Please note that this website has been upgraded and this repo contains the old version of the site.
+Use the link to see the previous version of the site in github pages (without Google Maps on the bottom).
+You can see the upgraded version [here](https://laatumarjat.fi).

-This website is written with the intent to provide a simple single-page website that's suitable for providing all the relevant info for the customers of the business.
+This website was written with the intent to provide a simple single-page website that's suitable for providing all the relevant info for the customers of the business.

 # Features